 We evaluate the satellite imagery-based socioeconomic prediction performance in Table 3.
-Results on three datasets across six types of socioeconomic indicators demonstrate the superiority of our proposed KnowCL model, which improves the best baseline (PG-SimCLR) by 7%-79% on R^2 in all cases.
+Results on three datasets across six types of socioeconomic indicators demonstrate the superiority of our proposed KnowCL model, which improves the best baseline (PG-SimCLR) by 7%-79% on $\mathbb{R}^2$ in all cases.
 Especially, KnowCL achieves the significant performance improvements owing to the comprehensive knowledge infused by the cross-modality based contrastive learning.
 As for the performance comparison with contrastive learning based models like Tile2Vec and PG-SimCLR, the results show that introducing more knowledge can bring better performance.
-For example, Tile2Vec only considers spatiality knowledge in similarity metric design while PG-SimCLR further considers function knowledge, leading to over 15% improvements on R^2 on average.
+For example, Tile2Vec only considers spatiality knowledge in similarity metric design while PG-SimCLR further considers function knowledge, leading to over 15% improvements on $R^2$ on average.
+Besides, traditional models focus on satellite images in grid shape, failing to extract high-quality visual representations for the more practical case of irregular shape partitioned by road network.